Cozy Peach Kitchen

 Labeled ingredients used to make cold brew cocktail.

-• Cold brew concentrate: For the best and strongest flavor, I recommend using a cold brew concentrate.
+• Cold brew concentrate: For the best and strongest flavor, I recommend using cold brew concentrate, cold brew from a coffee shop, or home-brewed cold brew.
 I don't recommend regular iced coffee or leftover coffee because it gets watered down by the ice.

 • Coconut milk: I recommend using full-fat coconut milk, but lite does work in a pinch.
 I tested this recipe with oat milk and soy milk, but they tend to coagulate when mixed with bourbon.
 They do work and provide a similar flavor, but require frequent stirring or vigorous shaking to stay mixed.